Workiva/over_react/README.md

 In OverReact, `UiProps` subclasses are used to consume components instead of the `ReactComponentFactory` functions.

-This is done to make "fluent-style" component consumption possible, so that the OverReact consumer experience is very similar to the consumer experience of [React JS][react-js] / "vanilla" [react-dart][react-dart].
+This is done to make ["fluent-style"](#fluent-style-component-consumption) component consumption possible, so that the OverReact consumer experience is very similar to the [React JS][react-js] / "vanilla" [react-dart] experience.

-To demonstrate the similarities, the example below shows a render method for JS, react-dart, and over_react that will have the exact same HTML markup result.
+To demonstrate the similarities, the example below shows a render method for JS, JSX, react-dart, and over_react that will have the exact same HTML markup result.

-* __React JS:__
+* __React JS__:

   ```es6
   render() {